Inform and consult your employees

 Make sure that whoever talks to the employees is fully briefed, and provide an opportunity for employees to ask questions:

-- if you are asked a question you don't know the answer to, say so.
+- If you are asked a question you don't know the answer to, say so.
 You could advise that you would have needed notice of that question as you don't currently have the information to hand for an immediate response.
 Explain that you will get back to them with an answer in due course.
-In order for all employees to be informed you could email all staff once you have an answer to a query that affects them all.
+For all employees to be informed you could email all staff once you have an answer to a query that affects them all.

-- if there is no answer, explain why
+- If there is no answer, explain the reasons for this.